Re:Zero season 2

-Re:Zero − Starting Life in Another World is an anime television series based on the light novel series written by Tappei Nagatsuki and illustrated by Shinichirou Otsuka.
+Re:Zero − Starting Life in Another World is an anime television series based on the light novel series Re:Zero − Starting Life in Another World written by Tappei Nagatsuki and illustrated by Shinichirou Otsuka.
 In March 2019, it was announced that a second season of the anime series was in production.
 The cast and staff reprised their roles for the second season.
 It was originally scheduled to premiere in April 2020, but was delayed to July 2020 due to production complications caused by the COVID-19 pandemic.
 The season aired in two split cours, with the first half premiering on July 8, 2020, and the second half premiering on January 6, 2021.
-The season adapts "Arc 4" of the series (volumes 10-15 of the light novel).
+The season adapts "Arc 4" of the series (volumes 10–15 of the light novel).

-For the first cours the opening theme song is "Realize" performed by Konomi Suzuki, while the ending theme song is "Memento" performed by Nonoc.
-For the second cours the opening theme song is "Long Shot" performed by Mayu Maeshima, while the ending theme song is "Believe In You" performed by Nonoc.
+For the first cours, the opening theme song is "Realize", performed by Konomi Suzuki, while the ending theme song is "Memento", performed by Nonoc.
+For the second cours, the opening theme song is "Long Shot", performed by Mayu Maeshima, while the ending theme song is "Believe in You", performed by Nonoc.